 I spent a few hours walking the walls and took a gazillion photos before I headed back down to the Old Town.
 Of all the fun things I did in Dubrovnik, this was one of the best!

-Have you been to Dubrovnik?
+Have you visited the walls of Dubrovnik?

 Pin to Pinterest